GoogleCloudPlatform/serverless-log-trigger-demo/gcs-demo/README.md

 ### Overview
-In this example, if a Cloud Storage bucket is open to public for read or write, the change will trigger a cloud function via pubsub.
-If the bucket is not in a whitelist(defined via an environment variable), the function will remove the IAM policy and make the bucket private.
+In this example, a change made to a Cloud Storage bucket triggers a cloud function via Pub/Sub.
+If the change makes the bucket open to the public for read/write and the bucket is not in a whitelist(defined in an environment variable), the function removes the IAM policy and make the bucket private.

-_Note: You can setup pubsub notification for object changes in a bucket.
+_Note: You can setup Pub/Sub notification for object changes in a bucket.
 However, bucket policy changes are only logged in the audit logs._

 Optionally, you can configure [Sendgrid](https://sendgrid.com/) to send an email notification to your email address.